JO-YE/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-Creating Local variable-Create a script that creates a new local variable.

 7-Creating Global variable-Create a script that creates a new global variable.

+8-Every addition to true knowledge is an addition to human power-Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9-Divide and rule-Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+POWER and DIVIDE are environment variables